gl-inet/docs3.x/docs/app/wireguard.md

-## Wireguard App on different devices
+## Wireguard App Support

 You can also use WireGuard App on other devices with various OS

 - Please refer to WireGuard Official Website： <https://www.wireguard.com/install/>

+## Visit Client’s LAN Subnet

-## Visit Client’s LAN Subnet from WireGuard Server LAN Subnet
+Visit Client’s LAN Subnet from WireGuard Server LAN Subnet

-###1) Change WireGuard clients LAN IP to avoid IP confliction with Server
+1) Change WireGuard clients LAN IP to avoid IP confliction with Server

-###2) Modify Wireguard_Server Configuration
+2) Modify Wireguard_Server Configuration

 WinSCP or SSH into your the WireGuard Server (router) find and modify the file